-I’ve always been afraid of heights.
-Recently, I was in Switzerland, up very high (we’re talking over 10,000 feet,) and I realized I wasn’t really afraid.
+For as long as I can remember, I’ve been afraid of heights.
+On a trip to Switzerland, up very high (we’re talking over 10,000 feet) I realized I wasn’t really afraid.
 I just assumed I would be scared because in the past I’ve been fearful of heights.
 But, I had outgrown my fear.
 Don’t carry around a fear just because it’s one you had when you were younger.
 As we get older, we grow and mature, and it’s very possible your fear is part of your past.
 Leave it there!

 Journaling, talking to a friend or professional, exercising, and meditation are tools you can use to help manage your fears.
-Don’t be afraid to ask for help if you need it.
-You can also focus on faith instead of your fear.
+Ask for help if you need it.

-When you start to feel scared, instead of giving your fear power or thinking about whatever it is that’s causing you to feel afraid, try to think good thoughts.
-Look for the positive in whatever situation you find yourself dealing with, and try to be a glass half full kind of person.
-Living with gratitude can help you in so many ways, even when dealing with fear.
+When you start to feel scared, instead of giving your fear power or thinking about whatever it is that’s causing you to feel afraid, (assuming you aren’t in any real danger) try to shift your focus and distract your mind by thinking about something else.
+Try to be patient with yourself.

-Remember, we all have things we worry about that cause us to feel afraid.
+Remember, we all have things we worry about that cause us to feel anxious and afraid.
 Don’t be too hard on yourself or judgmental.
-Instead, help yourself work through the fear, expect good things to happen, and look for ways to build yourself up.
-You deserve it, don’t you think?
+Instead, help yourself work through the fear, and look for ways to build yourself up.